Elizabeth Caskey: Professional career

-In the excavation conducted during 1963–64 Caskey not only encouraged new archaeologists but also got involved with deep digging in Late Bronze Age sites, which exposed the largest building with peeled-out painted plaster in some rooms, pots, graffiti, drains, roads and other features.
+In the excavation conducted during 1963–1964, Caskey not only encouraged new archaeologists but also got involved with deep digging in Late Bronze Age sites, which exposed the largest building with peeled-out painted plaster in some rooms, pots, graffiti, drains, roads and other features.
 The publication titled "House A", published by W. Willson Cummer and Elizabeth Schofield, is dedicated to Caskey with the credit: "who excavated most of House A and made preliminary studies of much of the pottery."

 In 1965, the recording of finds of a temple next to House A site and of pottery, mostly of the Late Bronze Age, animal bones, fragments of frescos, human skeletal and the terracotta statues were also done by a team under Caskey's supervision; her niece Lynne Radcliffe of Vancouver had joined this team.
 However, Caskey did not resume her work at the site as she had divorced her husband.
 From that point on, she used the nickname of "Betty".

 After her return to Cincinnati, Caskey initially taught as an instructor at the university.
 Between 1967 and 1968, she taught at the Western College for Women in Oxford, Ohio, as assistant professor on a part-time basis.

 She resumed excavations in Greece during summer 1968.
 She was a member of a rescue expedition of the American School and the University of Colorado, at Pylos in ancient Elis.
 This excavation was in the submergence area of a big dam and the excavation was concluded quickly from June 12 and August 17, 1968, supplemented with more work in 1970.
-The excavations unearthed antiquaries of "Middle Helladic occupation, wells of the late Geometric and Archaic periods, house foundations of the fifth to the fourth century B.C., house walls and graves of the later Roman period, and some Byzantine occupation."
+The excavations unearthed antiquaries of "Middle Helladic occupation, wells of the late Geometric and Archaic periods, house foundations of the 5th to the 4th century BC, house walls and graves of the later Roman period, and some Byzantine occupation."

 From fall of 1968 Caskey started working at the Randolph-Macon Woman's College in Lynchburg, Virginia, as associate professor and as professor from 1977.
 The subjects she taught here covered her special fields such as classical literature and philosophy, Greek, ancient history, art and archaeology.
 She was active in the Archaeological Institute of America.
 She was a member of the American School of Classical Studies.
 She was also associated with the Faculty Senate of Virginia on behalf of the Randolph-Macon.
 She took part in the activities of the women's initiatives of the "Lynchburg AAUW", the League of Women Voters, and the First Unitarian Church.
 She also pursued action related to environmental concerns and was a keen bird-watcher.
 She then devoted her time to publish many research articles, particularly on Plato's work, review of archaeological books.
 She retired in 1981 and was given the status of emeritus professor.